Can a Labrador Retriever and Cat Be Friends?

 Labradors have a reputation for being gentle that most of them live up to very well.
 Most lack the strong prey drive seen in some other breeds that often causes conflict between the two animals.

-A Labrador Retriever is a dog that has a high intelligence level, helping him or her learns not to bother a cat fairly quickly.
+A Labrador Retriever is a dog that has a high intelligence level, helping him or she learns not to bother a cat fairly quickly.
 They also have a strong desire to please their owners.

 According to The Nest writer Anne Woods, a retriever is more inclined to try to fetch a cat by picking it up than intentionally harming it.